FreifunkBremen/ansible/README.md

 		```

 - maybe run yanic to collect and forward stats data
+	- firewall for respondd
+	- firewall for yanic
 - tunnel to babel vpn
 	- add to /etc/babeld.conf
 	- to /etc/systemd/system/mmfd.service